EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 - Open up Active Directory Users and Computers.
 Here we'll be able to see our domain "MyHomeLab.local" on the lefthand side.
 <img width="750" height="524" alt="A1" src="https://github.com/user-attachments/assets/1e25aa49-b603-4bb3-8ac7-19d5bd871069" />

 - Now we will create Organizational Units otherwise known as OU's.
-We'll start by right clicking out domain, selecting New, then selecting Organizational Unit.
+We'll start by right clicking our domain, selecting "New", then selecting "Organizational Unit".
 <img width="751" height="516" alt="A3" src="https://github.com/user-attachments/assets/fc798380-6283-4cce-8788-0bccce22bdca" />

 - Now we can name our OU.
 I'll make a "USA office" for this example.